TavaresBaker/SenseSation/USER_GUIDE.md

 1. Go to the GitHub repo or any source where the script is hosted and copy it.
 2. Log in to the web GUI and go to **Diagnostics > Edit File**.
+3. You can also SSH into the firewall and create a file.
-3. Paste the script into a blank file and save it.
+4. Paste the script into a blank file and save it.

 ## Running It